philipparndt/deconz-to-mqtt-gw/README.md

     }
 }
 ```

+every `check-connection-interval` (default: `1`) seconds the websocket
+connection will be checked.
+When the connection is broken, a new websocket is
+created.
+After creation of a new connection all sensor data will be posted
+to ensure the data will be refreshed and is up to date.

+When the `full-message-topic` is defined, a full massage in json format will
+be posted every `full-message-interval` seconds (default: `60`).

 The mapping maps the target mqtt topic to the deconz ids.
 It is possible to map a list of deconz ids to one topic.